 - Unpaid child care provided by peopled aged 15 years and over to their own child/ children (aged under 15 years) - Unpaid child care provided by people aged 15 years and over to other child/ children (aged under 15 years); and - Total (unpaid) child care provided by people aged 15 years and over this includes the categories of people caring for a) their own child/ children only; b) other child/ children only; and c) both their own child/ children and other/ children combined (the data for this final group c) are not shown separately) (children aged under 15 years).
-The data exclude the 7.8% of people aged 15 years and over whose engagement in unpaid child care was not stated (the proportion excluded was calculated based on the Australian data).
-Source: Compiled by PHIDU based on the ABS Census of Population and Housing, August 2016.
-Housing, rent assistance and vehicle access, various years Persons living in crowded dwellings, 2016 - by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Indicator detail: Persons living in private dwellings assessed as crowded according to the Canadian National Occupancy Standard.
+The data exclude the 6.4% of people aged 15 years and over whose engagement in unpaid child care was not stated (the proportion excluded was calculated based on the Australian data).
+Source: Compiled by PHIDU based on the ABS Census of Population and Housing, August 2021.
+Volunteering, 2021 Voluntary work for an organisation or group - people aged 15 years and over, 2021 - by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Indicator detail: The variable "Voluntary work for an organisation or group' records people who spent time doing unpaid voluntary work through an organisation or group in the twelve months prior to Census night.
+The numerator excludes the 6.4% of the population aged 15 years and over whose participation in voluntary work was not stated: however, these records are included in the denominator: Source: Compiled by PHIDU based on the ABS Census of Population and Housing, August 2021.
+Housing, rent assistance and vehicle access, various years Persons living in crowded dwellings, 2021 - by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Indicator detail: Persons living in private dwellings assessed as crowded according to the Canadian National Occupancy Standard.
 The measure assesses the bedroom requirements of a household, accounting for both household size and composition, specifying that: - there should be no more than two persons per bedroom; - children less than five years of age of different sexes may reasonably share a bedroom; - children less than 18 years of age and of the same sex may reasonably share a bedroom; - single household members 18 years and over should have a separate bedroom, as should parents or couples; and - a lone person household may reasonably occupy a bed-sitter.